End of an Insect Rich Summer

-Most of the aerial insects have gone sleepy and dwell for longer on the few flowers that have survived through to October.
+Most of the aerial insects become sleepy by autumn and dwell for longer on the few flowers that have survived through to October.
+Egg laying is about finished.

 Beneath stones, leaves and fallen logs, caterpillars and spiders are busy building cocoons in which they lay masses of eggs.
 Slugs burrow deeper into the soil to stay warm through winter.
 Turning or hoeing the soil will bring worms and eggs to the surface for birds to take on extra feed before the onset of hard frost and frozen ground.